Operation Vengeance: Credit controversy

 Although Operation Vengeance was notable for its target, there has been controversy about who shot down the admiral's aircraft.

-The issue began immediately after the mission when the U.S. military credited Thomas Lanphier with the kill.
-The captain claimed in his report that after turning to engage the escort Zeros and shooting the wings off one, he had flipped upside down as he circled back towards the two bombers.
-On seeing the lead bomber turning in a circle below him, he came out of his turn at a right angle to the circling bomber and fired, blowing off its right wing.
+The issue began immediately after the mission when the U.S. military credited Captain Thomas Lanphier with the kill.
+Lanphier claimed in his report that after turning to engage the escort Zeros and shooting the wings off one, he had flipped upside down as he circled back towards the two bombers.
+Upon seeing the lead bomber turning in a circle below him, he came out of his turn at a right angle to the circling bomber and fired, blowing off its right wing.
 The plane then crashed into the jungle.
 Lanphier also reported that he saw Lieutenant Rex Barber shoot down another bomber which also crashed into the jungle.

 From the report, U.S. intelligence assumed that three bombers had been downed because Lieutenant Besby F. Holmes claimed the "Betty" that crashed into the sea.
 None of the remaining pilots were debriefed after the mission because no formal interrogation procedures existed on Guadalcanal at that time.
-Likewise, Lanphier's claim of the kill was never officially witnessed.
-Many of the mission's other pilots soon became skeptical about the official U.S. Army version.
+Likewise, Lanphier's claim of the kill was not officially witnessed.
+Many of the mission's other pilots were skeptical of the official U.S. Army version.
 Six months later, unauthorized details about the operation leaked into the press.
 In October 1943, an issue of Time magazine featured an article about Vengeance and mentioned Lanphier by name.
 An outraged U.S. Navy considered it a serious breach of security.
-As a result, Major John Mitchell, who had been nominated for the Medal of Honor, was downgraded to the Navy Cross; this was the same award subsequently presented to all the pilots of the killer flight.
+As a result, Major John Mitchell's nomination for the Medal of Honor was downgraded to the Navy Cross; this was the same award subsequently presented to all the pilots of the killer flight.